aschern/semeval2020_task11/README.md

 ### Span Identification

 1. Configure `configs/si_config.yml` file, if it is needed. data_dir is the path to the cache of original train/eval sub-datasets and their BIO versions.
-In addition to using the config, it is also possible to submit arguments through the command line.
+In addition to using the config, it is also possible to specify arguments through the command line.

 2. Split the dataset for local evaluation (if `--overwrite_cache`, previous files will be replaced).
-It will produce files with the BIO-format tagging for spans (B-PROP, I-PROP, O).
+It will produce files with the BIO-format tagging for spans (B-PROP, I-PROP, O) in your `--data_dir`.
     ```bash
     python -m span_identification --config configs/si_config.yml --split_dataset --overwrite_cache
     ```
 3. Train and eval model (the model parameters are specified in the config, you need to change the paths).
 The use of CRF is regulated by the flag `--use_crf`.
+For the first run you can use `--model_name_or_path roberta-large`.
     ```bash
     python -m span_identification --config configs/si_config.yml --do_train --do_eval
     ```